Municipal Council and Landtag of Vienna: Landtag of Vienna

 The Municipal Council of the city of Vienna has also functioned as the Landtag of the State of Vienna since November 10, 1920.
 On that day, the Federal Constitution passed by the Austrian Constitutional Assembly on 1 October 1920 entered into force, which defined Vienna as a separate federal state and laid down rules for the legal and economic separation of Vienna from Lower Austria.
 The "municipal council as a state parliament" passed the Viennese city constitution that is essentially valid up to today on November 10, 1920, which was promulgated in the first edition of the state law gazette for Vienna.
 On 1 January 1922, the "separation law", which had been resolved by the Viennese and the Lower Austrian Landtag on 29 December 1921, entered into force.
 After long negotiations, the property of the former state of Lower Austria was divided between the two new states.

 The Landtag has the right to legislate for provincial and constitutional laws; state competencies are determined by the Federal Constitutional Law.
 Legislative drafts can be introduced as government bills, by means of initiative motions (supported by at least five regional deputies) or by referendums to the Landtag.
 Like the other state parliaments in Austria, the Viennese state parliament is hardly active intensively, since the provincial legislature has only a few competencies.
 The existence and size of the state parliaments have therefore led to controversial discussions for several years.
 The controversy has little interest in the Viennese parliament, however, since its deputies are mostly active as municipal councillors.

 Meeting place

-Until June 20, 1885, the Gemeinderat met in the meeting room in the Altes Rathaus, which is now used by the District Authority of the 1st District, Innere Stadt.
-Since then, the Gemeinderat has been meeting in the (New) Rathaus, completed in 1883, and as the Landtag since 10 November 1920.
-The city hall was originally equipped with its own carriage ride from Friedrich-Schmidt-Platz.
-From it (today one of the council entrances) the stairs 7 and 8 lead directly to the sitting room on the first floor.
-Upstairs are the accesses to the visitor gallery of the meeting room.
+Until June 20, 1885 the Gemeinderat met in the meeting room in the Altes Rathaus, which is now used by the District Authority of the 1st District, Innere Stadt.
+Since then the Gemeinderat has met in the (New) Rathaus, completed in 1883, and has met there as the Landtag since 10 November 1920.
+The council chamber was originally equipped with its own carriage driveway on Friedrich-Schmidt-Platz.
+From there (today a back entrance to the Rathaus) staircases 7 and 8 lead directly to the council chamber on the first floor.
+Access to the visitor and press galleries is from the second floor.